crim-ca/weaver/docs/source/installation.rst

 Starting Twitcher Service
 =========================

+Twitcher is run in the `Gunicorn <http://gunicorn.org/>`_ WSGI application server behind the `Nginx <http://nginx.org/>`_ HTTP server.
+Starting/Stopping the services is controlled by `Supervisor <http://supervisord.org/>`_.
+This is described in the `Birdhouse documenation <http://birdhouse.readthedocs.org/en/latest/installation.html#nginx-gunicorn-and-supervisor>`_.

-Start the twitcher service (supervisor):
+Start the twitcher service (using supervisor):

 .. code-block:: sh